lara-ozyegen/ARtIE1.0/group/meetingslog.md

 Onur, Enis - Add Model

 Yaren, Lara, Berk, Sarper, Öykü -- Retrieve Model and little bug fixes in our application

+****
+### Meeting ~ (18/05/2020 14:00 - 18:00 , 22:00 -  )
+****
+**Present:** Everyone      **Absent:**

+**Discussion:** We added comments, javadocs and some indentation fixes, layout fixes.
+Berk fixed some issues with playing the video we downloaded.
+Sarper added play/pause button and duration views to the video.
+Onur and Enis are still working on the add model feature.
+Lastly, we discussed who will talk about what in our demo presentation and Lara prepared a slide for our presentation.